grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 	* Maybe somehow they know the name of the sub with the ram, even if they don't know the name of the captain.
 	* Or maybe it's like butch cassidy and the sundance kid: where they just assume it's someone based on an assumption (though they later confirmed it by reading in the paper -- maybe someone in the depot or stilt city fills them in.)
 * [-] Maybe have the Prospect painted striped black and white disruptive camo (look it up) -- because they are the white whale, they are the prey (zebra)?
-* [ ] consider adding a conversation about tools and how a character prefers hand tools whenever they can get them.
-* [ ] Hemi has stacks of books crammed into his rack (which is larger than most both because he's deck boss, and he's huge. (maybe he became deck boss _primarily_ for the larger rack.
-He's not one who _wants_ leadership).
-	* [ ] A scene where he is reading The Recognitions (describe cover, not name title.)
-* [ ] Maybe have Bastian decorating his quarters with plants?
-	* Maybe plants should be Gregory, to round outhis character more, and have something to reference him by later in the book
-	* Maybe not?
-Maybe the idea is that nature is out there in the water, not in the sub? since it is a human machine
-	* [ ] Ask A what plants could actually grow on a sub
-	* pot?
-See note on motivating Shakes
 * [X] make sure you only explain active sonar once
 	* [X] Make sure it's clear that the ping is the sound of 'active' sonar.
 Describe the sound of the ping
 	* I believe the first real explanation of active is line chapt 4 line 642, where Hemi explains it to Cassandra (which is the _right_ place for it.)
 		* Not sure if I do it AGAIN later though.
 * [ ] When Hemi convinces Chips to work again (around line 1084) he says Percy never apologizes --- make sure this is true throughout the book
 	* At the depot, Hemi makes Percy re-hire Chips -- but she does so without apologizing
-* [ ] does the prospect have a record player? maybe they get one later.
-Maybe cassandra complains about the lack of one at some point, and that becomes your music reference for her.
-	* [ ] add something about Cassandra listening to music?
-* [ ] long slow chase scene akin to O'Brian books. they run until the batteries run out and they have to surface. on the surface they are saved from being seen by a fog bank (so they are just as, if not more, blind above water as below)
+* [X] long slow chase scene akin to O'Brian books. they run until the batteries run out and they have to surface. on the surface they are saved from being seen by a fog bank (so they are just as, if not more, blind above water as below)
 	* It would be nice to make this the _first_ story because it has all the elements of The Enemy Below.
 It's archetypal for a submarine story, and at the same time can introduce all styles and characters you want to use.
 	* pretty sure I HAVE this, confirm
-* [ ] Add?
-"The way sound travels underwater is complex, sometimes almost magical."
-	* Though there is already a line about how sound finds new and mysterious ways to propagate in the depths
 * depot:
 	* [-] Make Vickers the bartender at the depot pub?
 Make it the nub pub?
 		* I think I never mention him by name.
 So, I think instead he's just going to be Vicker's ol' concept of the skinny-fat guy.